fkirkholt/urd-backend/docs/self-documenting-databases.md

 You should also group the columns in the primary key so they are in the same order as the columns in the table.

+Prefix the table name with underscore to remove it from the list of tables.

 ## Extension tables